Ziang-Lu/Design-Patterns/4-Behavioral Patterns/1-Strategy Pattern/Strategy Pattern.md

 ## Benefit

+* <u>Eliminates large number of conditional statements</u> (by delegating the specific behavior to the `Strategy` interface)
+* Provides an <u>alternative to sub-classing the `Context` class to get a variety of algorithms or behaviors</u>.
-Deferring the decision about which algorithm to use until runtime allows the <u>calling code (the client code) to be more flexible and reusable</u>.
+* Deferring the decision about which algorithm to use until runtime allows the <u>calling code (the client code) to be more flexible and reusable</u>.